Passive Modals of Obligation

 Point 5: Modals of obligation can be in the form of questions and negative statements.

-1. What cups needs to be washed?
+1. What cups need to be washed?

 The red ones.
 The blue ones don't need to be washed.